International-Data-Spaces-Association/IDS-testbed/minimum-viable-data-space/MVDS.md

 ![Minimum Viable Data Space](../pictures/MVDS-Testbed_1.0.png)

 # How can I start implementing a MVDS?
-To implement a Minimum Viable Data Space, one has two paths to follow:
+To implement a Minimum Viable Data Space, you have two alternative paths to follow:
+:one: You can form this MVDS by (re)using and customizing the open-source components listed on [IDS Github](https://github.com/International-Data-Spaces-Association/idsa/blob/main/overview_repositories.md).
+For solutions that have a higher maturity level, you can check the ones that are part of [IDS Graduation Scheme](https://github.com/International-Data-Spaces-Association/idsa/blob/main/graduation_scheme/Projects.md)

+:two: You can
-- Should start by checking the available reusable components
+- Should start by checking the available open-source components listed on [IDS Github].
+[IDS Graduation Scheme] for more mature solutions.

-:arrow_forward: And we recommend to use [IDS-testbed](https://github.com/International-Data-Spaces-Association/IDS-testbed) to ensure the compatibility and interoperability of the components you will be using in your MVDS.
+:arrow_forward: At the end of both paths, we highly recommend to use [IDS-testbed](https://github.com/International-Data-Spaces-Association/IDS-testbed) to ensure the compatibility and interoperability of the components you will be using in your MVDS.

 And of course, [IDS Certification](https://internationaldataspaces.org/use/certification/) is an essential aspect to ensure the trustworthiness of the implemented minimum viable data space.
 By following the path of IDS Certification, you can rest assured that all components and operational environments are thoroughly validated, providing an additional trust layer that ensures optimal functionality within clearly specified boundaries.
 In short, IDS Certification is a great way to secure a trustworthy minimum viable data space.